A California Contractor License Bond Guide: What You Need to Know

 What is the required bond amount?

-The current mandated bond amount for contractor licenses is now increased to $25,000.
-This bond amount was instated on January 1, 2023, as a result of the Senate Bill 607.
+The current mandated bond amount for contractor licenses has now been increased to $25,000.
+This bond amount was instated on January 1, 2023, due to the Senate Bill 607.

-It is important to note that this amount is not per project, but rather the total sum available to cover any damages incurred across multiple jobs during the bond's validity.
+It is important to note that this amount is not per project but the total sum available to cover any damages incurred across multiple jobs during the bond's validity.
 Once the bond is depleted, contractors must obtain a new one to maintain their license.

 What happens if I purchased my contractor license bond before January 1, 2023?